pkic/pkimm/categories/_index.md

 ---
 date: 2023-03-21T7:00:00Z
-title: Categories maturity evaluation
+title: Categories description
 weight: 3

 ---

-# Categories maturity evaluation
+# Categories description

 For the evaluation of the maturity level of the category, the following formula is applied: